· · · · · · · ·

 Most controllers outside of crypto-native companies think of stablecoin accounting as a niche problem — someone else's issue, relevant to fintechs and exchanges but not to mainstream corporate finance.
 That view is becoming wrong faster than most people realize.

 The migration of payment infrastructure toward stablecoin rails is not a future event — it's happening now, in production, at scale.
-PayPal's PYUSD is live for merchant payments.
-Visa and Mastercard are running live stablecoin settlement pilots.
-Stripe acquired Bridge specifically to accelerate stablecoin payment infrastructure.
+Major payment networks are running live stablecoin settlement pilots.
+Large processors have made acquisitions specifically to accelerate stablecoin payment infrastructure.
+Branded stablecoin products from established payments players are now live for merchant transactions.
 Several large acquiring processors are actively testing stablecoin-denominated merchant settlement.

 The controller who works in payments, treasury, or acquiring finance and thinks "we'll deal with this when it arrives" is likely already behind.
 The question is not whether stablecoins will require accounting attention; it's whether you'll be building the framework or responding to an urgent CFO request after the fact.